 19 November 2017

-The race in question was the Gosport Half Marathon, one Commando has run many times before.
+This morning’s race was the Gosport Half Marathon, one Commando has run many times before.
 It’s a relatively flat course, if a touch boring, taking in the coastal road between Stokes Bay and Lee-on-Solent.
 Usually this would be good news for anyone hoping for a PB, but the weather, in particular the wind, can be both friend and foe here.
 In all the years Commando has run it there have been some huge weather contrasts, from bright days with high temperatures, through gale force winds and heavy rain.

 Finally the race did start and the relieved runners could get moving.
 This is usually the point where I go off for a wander on my own.
 There is a trail near the start line that follows the River Alver through the Alver Valley Wildlife Park.
 It’s a fairly pleasant walk, if a touch muddy in places, with a few interesting things to look at along the way.
-Today though, I had a little group of Spitfire cheerers with me and the only thing anyone had on their mind was a nice warm cup of coffee.
+Today though, I had a little group of cheerers with me and the only thing anyone had on their mind was a nice warm cup of coffee.
 Of course I knew exactly where the nearest Costa was, so we gave the wildlife park a miss and headed there instead.

-Once every last Spitfire had crossed the line all there was left to do was go back to the car park, find the car and head for home.
+Once every last runner had crossed the line all there was left to do was go back to the car park, find the car and head for home.
 This turned out to be easier said than done.
 The car park was so crowded just finding the car was a difficult task.
 Getting out onto the road again was a long, torturous process.
 Maybe next year we will leave home later and park somewhere away from the race?

-Please see my copyright information before you copy or use any of the above words or pictures. * Members of the Itchen Spitfires Running Club may copy and use any of the above photos.
+Please see my copyright information before you copy or use any of the above words or pictures.